Thanka-Digital/beej-monorepo/apps/docs/docs/overview/theming.md

 :::

-In beej we have kept the theming process as simple as possible for now.
+In beej we are trying to keep the theming process as simple as possible.

 Since there are multiple UI libraries to choose from and they all handle theming differently we have tried to create a central theming file under `theme` folder.